primatic/openvision-oe/README.md

 * If you want to compile images for old machines like dm800/cube/su980, first build for them.
 * If you want to compile images for x64 machines like alien5/kxpx series, first build for them.
 * If you want to compile images for 4K machines with ARM architecture and you get error each time, try compile for a Mipsel machine like dm7020hd first then compile your ARM images.

+# Download

+You could download our builds from https://openvision.tech/stb-images/

+# Support

+Please use our forum at https://openvision.tech or our issue page at https://github.com/OpenVisionE2/openvision-oe/issues